cyhoeddwn/cyhoeddwn-guide/_docs/guidelines/privacy_policy.md

 ## Contact details

 cyhoeddwn and cyhoeddwn-guide is software deployed by [Wigan Community Council] to residents of [Wigan].
 This privacy policy explains how [Wigan Community Council] use the personal data collected from you when you interact with cyhoeddwn and cyhoeddwn-guide.
+The words 'we', 'us' and 'our' refer to [Wigan Community Council] as an entity.

 [Wigan Community Council: c/o [Some Administrator](mailto:admin@somedomain.org), 62 West Wallaby Street, Wigan, Lancashire]